rem1niscence/canopy/fsm/ethereum.md

     - This ensures each new tx from a given address gets a unique pseudo-nonce and avoids reuse within the pruning window.
     - Mimics nonce behavior sufficiently for compatibility with Ethereum tooling.

+#### eth_estimateGas

+Canopy uses a simple translation layer to bridge minimum fees into EVM-compatible gas values:

+// gas = tx.Fee * 100
+// gasPrice = 1e10 (10,000,000,000 wei = 0.01 uCNPY)
+// fee = gas * gasPrice = tx.Fee * 100 * 1e10 = tx.Fee * 1e12

+This keeps the total fee consistent with the Canopy-side tx.Fee (denominated in uCNPY), scaled to Ethereum’s 18-decimal wei units.

+Multiplying tx.Fee by 100 ensures that eth_estimateGas() returns values significantly above 21,000 — the lower bound required by many
+Ethereum tools like MetaMask.
+This preserves compatibility while keeping gas price constant and simple to reason about.